History of American Samoa: Colonization by the United States

 Several chiefs of the island of Tutuila swore allegiance, and ceded the island, to the United States in the Treaty of Cession of Tutuila of 1900.
 The last sovereign of Manuʻa, the Tui Manuʻa Elisara, signed the Treaty of Cession of Manuʻa of 1904 following a series of US Naval trials, known as the "Trial of the Ipu", in Pago Pago, Taʻu, and aboard a Pacific Squadron gunboat.
 The treaties were ratified by the United States in the Ratification Act of 1929.

 After World War I, during the time of the Mau movement in Western Samoa (then a New Zealand protectorate), there was a corresponding American Samoa Mau movement, led by Samuel Sailele Ripley, who was from Leone village and was a World War I war veteran.
 In 1921, seventeen chiefs of the American Samoa Mau were arrested and imprisoned under hard labor.

-During World War II, U.S. Marines in American Samoa outnumbered the local population, having a huge cultural influence.
+During World War II, U.S. Marines in American Samoa outnumbered the local population, and had a large cultural influence.
 Young Samoan men from the age of 14 and above were combat trained by US military personnel.
 As in World War I, American Samoans served in World War II as combatants, medical personnel, code personnel, ship repairs, etc.

+Racial aspects of colonization

+Lamarckian theory of the inheritance of acquired characteristics was applied by American officials in their categorization of the Samoan people.
+When discussing the Samoans as a "race", the first governor of Samoa, B.F.
+Tilly charged that they were "still a patriarchal state".
+Other officials claimed they "lacked character" and "seriousness".
+The perceived inferiority of the Samoan people compared to their white American counterparts was deemed the result of environmental rather than biological factors.
+American officials believed that the natural environment of the Samoan islands meant that for generations they had been without hardship and required to complete little work.
+Consequently, they failed to develop traits present in the White Americans.

+American officials in Samoa also romanticized the native Samoans.
+In 1901, the governor praised them as "amiable" and "fine-looking and courtly".
+In 1904, they were described as a "gentle, kindly, simple-minded race [who] are easily governed".
+The Samoans were placed higher than Black people in the racial hierarchy.
+In 1913, the Governor of Samoa claimed "There is nothing about them to suggest the negro".
+He praised the physical stature of Samoan men, describing them as "a very handsome race of men".